-Metal forging is a group of forming processes in which a billet or a workpiece deformed plastically between two dies or tooling by applying compression force.
-Although forging can be performed in all temperature ranges such as hot, cold, warm, and isothermal, the most common forging type is done with a workpiece above its re-crystallization temperature.
-Forging is one of the most important metal forming processes, especially in the iron and steel manufacturing industry.
+Metal forging is a group of forming processes in which a billet or a workpiece is deformed plastically between two dies or tooling by applying compression force.
+Although forging can be performed in all temperature ranges, such as hot, cold, warm, and isothermal, the most common forging type is done with a workpiece above its re-crystallization temperature.
+Forging is one of the most important metal-forming processes, especially in iron and steel manufacturing.

 Forging processes generate isolated components.
-Because the metal flow and the grain structure of the material can be controlled, forged objects have exceptional strength and toughness and are especially reliable for highly stressed and critical applications.
+Because the material’s metal flow and grain structure can be controlled, forged objects have exceptional strength and toughness.
+They are especially reliable for highly stressed and critical applications.

 Characteristics of Metal Forging

-- Forged parts have good strength and toughness, and are used on critical parts because of their reliability for highly stressed and critical application
+- Forged parts have good strength and toughness and are used on critical parts because of their reliability for highly stressed and critical applications.

-- Forging usually produce little or no scrap hence comparatively cheaper for medium to large production batches
+- Forging usually produces little or no scrap hence comparatively cheaper for medium to large production batches.

-- The forging process is quick and can generate the final part geometry quickly, usually in one or a few hammer strokes
+- The forging process can quickly generate the final part geometry, usually in one or a few hammer strokes.

 Metal forging advantages and disadvantages

 Metal forging advantages